Terreii/andromeda-viewer/server/README.md

 PouchDB-Server is accessible under [http://127.0.0.1:5984/_utils](http://127.0.0.1:5984/_utils).

-If you want to use CouchDB, then all scripts must be run separately:
+If you want to use CouchDB, then all scripts must get run separately:
 - `npm run dev:app` for building the client.
   - If you need a separate server, then `cross-env SERVER=debug npm run dev:app`.
 - `npm run dev:style` for building TailwindCSS.